-While it's enjoyable to hear these vital statistics, weight and length are measured because they are valuable predictors about a newborn's health, and they also provide a suspected growth pattern to pediatricians.
-Keep in mind that averages indicate the most common weights and lengths for babies, and your baby might fall outside of these averages and still be completely healthy.
+While it's enjoyable to hear these vital statistics, weight and length are measured because they are valuable predictors of a newborn's health, and they also provide a suspected growth pattern to pediatricians.
+Keep in mind that averages indicate the most common weights and lengths for babies, and your baby may fall outside of these averages and still be completely healthy.

 The Long and Short of It

-In fact, the height of the baby's parents can play a role in how long a baby is at birth, so very tall parents might have a baby longer than the average, while shorter parents might have a baby that's smaller than the average, according to KidsHealth.org.
-Concern for a smaller-than-average baby can come into play in the case of premature births, however.
+In fact, the height of the baby's parents can play a role in how long a baby is at birth.
+In other words, very tall parents might have a baby longer than the average, while shorter parents might have a baby that's smaller than average.
+However, concern for a smaller-than-average baby can come into play in the case of premature births.

 A Weighty Issue